szuke/xtuple-extensions/docs/TUTORIAL.md

 That's all there is to it.
 As we'll see later on, though, these model files are a very convenient place to put in business logic, so we'll be coming back to these.
 All the same, this is all you need to get the application to work.
 All of the details of the model (columns, relations, privileges, etc.) are loaded reflectively off the server during app startup and are injected into the model.
 That's one of the things that's going on when you're watching the loading bar when you sign in.

-You'll notice that we are extending `XM.IceCreamFlavor` off of `XM.Document`, which is itself extended off of `XM.Model`, which itself extends Backbone-relational and Backbone models. `XM.Document` has some features on top of `XM.Model`, such as having a user-defined key.
-This is the most commonly extended base object in `backbone-x`.

-For the larger business objects, we'll typically define one or two lighterweight models (and ORMs) to be used in lists or as nested objects within other business objects.
-So, along with the "editable" model `XM.Quote`, we have `XM.QuoteListItem` and `XM.QuoteRelation`, which have fewer fields and are not editable.
-These lightweight models are extended from `XM.Info`.
-In the case of `IceCreamFlavor` our editable model is so light that we don't need to define any others.
+[ [WHAT IS XM.Document?] ](TUTORIAL-FAQ.md#what-are-the-differences-between-the-base-model-classes)

 ### Lists

 Now we start writing the Enyo views, so get your browser ready.
-We'll start by creating a `list.js` file in `client/views`.
+We'll start by creating a `list.js` file in `/path/to/xtuple-extensions/source/icecream/client/views`.

 ```javascript
 enyo.kind({